steven-king/playground-finder/README.md

-As you can see, his is the playground-finder
+As you can see, this is the playground-finder
 =================
 Class assigment for UNC jSchool 583 Advanced Media Programing